 Florida’s coastal waters, natural harbors and islands have a colorful history of pirates, smugglers and other miscreants.

-Some of the stories are real with firm roots in authentic Florida history, while others are simply yarns born of Florida’s tourism industry.
+Some of the stories are real with firm roots in authentic Florida history, while others are simply yarns born of Florida tourism myth.

 2019 Pirate Festival Calendar

 Warning: Some links automatically launch unexpected pirate music that may not be suitable for the workplace.